kaspermunch/PopulationGenomicsCourse/Exercises/tree_sequences/README.md

 ## Data

-The chr2 data for this exerise is taken from 60 individuals in the 1000Genomes project.
-In this dataset, there are 20 individuals from the following populations: GBR (Brits/Scots), JPT (Japanese), YRI (Yoruban).
+The chr2 data for this exerise is from 60 individuals in the 1000Genomes project.
+There are 20 individuals from each of the following populations: GBR (British in England and Scotland), JPT (Japanese), YRI (Yoruban).

-Create some symlinks that lead to the following files:
+Create some symlinks that point to the following files:

 ```
 ln -s ~/populationgenomics/data/relate_data/20140520.chr2.strict_mask.fasta